Unboxed-Software/solana-course/content/token22-metadata.md

 }
 ```

-We will fill in the steps one by one.
+Now let's fill in the gaps one by one.

-Step 0 is to create the mint's keypair, make sure our decimals for our NFT to 0, and the supply is 1.
+For step 0, let's create the mint's keypair, make sure our decimals for our NFT to 0, and the supply is 1.

 ```typescript
   // 0.
 Setup Mint